Killthebug/Bika-Lims-Wiki/Home.md

     sudo bin/buildout -v

-## 10. Create an idserver start script
+## 10. Create idserver.sh start script

 Use the python binary from the instance's bin/plonectl script and create a similar script to start the id-server, noting the port number.